User Manual

 Visualizations

 Flow Mastering Suite uses three different visualizations to show that changes to the audio.
-In Auto mode, the visualizations will change depending on which Flow control you are adjusting, but it is possible to override by clicking either Frequency, Stereo Image or Gain Reduction.
+In Auto mode, the visualizations will change depending on which Flow control you are adjusting, but it is possible to override by clicking either Frequency, Stereo Image, Gain Reduction or Loudness.

 Auto